-This Draft Onondaga Lake Sediment Consolidation Area (SCA) Civil and Geotechnical Final Design (Final Design) Report has been prepared on behalf of Honeywell International Inc. (Honeywell).
+This Onondaga Lake Sediment Consolidation Area (SCA) Civil and Geotechnical Final Design (Final Design) Report has been prepared on behalf of Honeywell International Inc. (Honeywell).
 The lake bottom is on the New York State Registry of Inactive Hazardous Waste Sites and is part of the Onondaga Lake National Priorities List (NPL) Site.
-Honeywell entered into a Consent Decree (United States District Court, Northern District of New York, 2007) (89-CV-815) with the New York State Department of Environmental Conservation (NYSDEC) to implement the selected remedy for Onondaga Lake as outlined in the Record of Decision (ROD) issued on July 1, 2005.
-The following documents are appended to the Consent Decree: ROD, Explanation of Significant Differences, Statement of Work (SOW), and Environmental Easement.
+Honeywell entered into a Consent Decree (United States District Court, Northern District of New York, 2007) (89-CV-815) with the NYSDEC to implement the selected remedy for Onondaga Lake as outlined in the ROD issued on July 1, 2005.
+The following documents are appended to the Consent Decree: ROD, Explanation of Significant Differences, SOW, and Environmental Easement.

 This report is based on extensive information and data gathered during design-related investigations.
-It provides a final design for the civil and geotechnical components of the SCA and further develops the SCA Initial Design Submittal (IDS) (Parsons and Geosyntec, 2009) that was prepared in accordance with the Remedial Design Work Plan (RDWP) for the Onondaga Lake Bottom Subsite (Parsons, 2009c).
-This report also addresses comments received from the NYSDEC on October 18, 2009.
+It provides a final design for the civil and geotechnical components of the SCA and further develops the SCA Initial Design Submittal (IDS) (Parsons and Geosyntec, 2009) and the Draft SCA Final Design (Parsons and Geosyntec, 2010) that were prepared in accordance with the Remedial Design Work Plan (RDWP) for the Onondaga Lake Bottom Subsite (Parsons, 2009c).
+This report also addresses comments received from the NYSDEC on October 18, 2009; May 13, 2010; September 9, 2010; and January 14, 2011.